tjwombo/tjwombo.github.io/Picross3D/README.md

 - Timer and Strike limit
 - Allow users to upload their created puzzle so that others can play them
 - Daily puzzle

+Does not work on ios 14.x ish as the images do not load, and I have finally updated my ios version, so I am unable to test it anymore